numbats/learnr/chapters/chapter5.md

 building block functions for you to use in complex applications.
 All packages of the tidyverse share very similar syntax and ideologies.

-Tidyverse includes the following packages:
+The tidyverse includes the following packages:

 -   `dplyr`: grammar of data manipulation
 -   `tidyr`: reshape your data